Leaky Gut Syndrome: Science, Symptoms & Solutions

 Other than overstimulating acidity in the stomach, caffeine looks similar to gluten so your body may also react to coffee proteins if you are allergic to gluten.

-Scientifically altered to resist bugs and this process concentrates the lectins in these foods, making them more damaging to your gut
+Scientifically altered to resist bugs, genetically modified organisms (GMO) concentrate the lectins in these foods, making them more damaging to your gut.

 We are exposed to thousands of chemicals & toxins through Pesticides, Antibiotics, Tap Water, NSAIDs (Non-Steroidal Anti-Inflammatory Drugs) like Ibuprofen (Advil), Chemotherapy, Radiation.
 These toxins act like fire to scorch your intestinal lining leading to Leaky Gut Syndrome.